frostchild/ml/README.md

-# ml
+# ML

-Library to Help with Training, Evaluating and Exporting Neural Networks in PyTorch
+## TL;DR

+ML is a library to help with training, evaluating and exporting neural networks in PyTorch.